TREASURIES-Treasuries slip after Yellen says tax cuts should be repealed

 'Act big' on stimulus, Biden's Treasury nominee Yellen tells lawmakers

-(Reporting by Herbert Lash; additional reporting by Sinead Carew in New York; editing by Marguerita Choy and Mark Heinrich)
+(Reporting by Herbert Lash; additional reporting by Sinead Carew in New York; editing by Marguerita Choy, Mark Heinrich and Richard Pullin)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.